 First Step: Glass Container

-For the best fermentation and getting the most of the products you will get in the next 3 days choose the container with a wide mouth opening and the top for covering.
+For the best fermentation and getting the most of the products you will get in the next three days, choose the container with a wide mouth opening and the top for covering.
 Glass container works the best.
-I have purchased those in Ikea and use them not only for
+I have purchased those in Ikea and use them for storage and making various homemade products.

 Pour all of the fresh milk into the container.